ny-alesund-svalbard-150957-espen-mills

 10.4°F

 From November to the end of January, the sun stays below the horizon all day and Ny-Ålesund surrenders to the dark.
 But as temperatures start to rise and daylight returns, the sea ice recedes enough for us to explore the archipelago’s fjords once again.
-The Svalbard Line visits Ny-Ålesund from May to September, and The Spitsbergen Adventurer from May to August.
+The Svalbard Line visits Ny-Ålesund from May to September.

 During these summer months, the sun never dips below the horizon and temperatures can reach four degrees, but you’ll still need sturdy boots, a warm coat, gloves, and a hat to be comfortable, as well as a good pair of sunglasses.